adityakalra424/crytonite_taskphase2_adityak/picoCTF/Cryptography.md

         print chars[i] #prints
         b += 1 / 1
 ```
-Then i got stuck here for a few min(**hours) and then i wacthed the walkthrough video because i couldnt figure it out.then i told me about the selfinput
+Then i got stuck here for a few min(**hours) and then i watched the walkthrough video because i couldnt figure it out.then it told me about the selfinput
-and it said pythontwo so i downloaded python two and then i went to the terminal and wrote cat convertout.py | python2 convertout.py
+and it said pythontwo so i downloaded python two and then i went to the terminal and wrote `cat convertout.py | python2 convertout.py `
 and i got ` a d l i b s `

 ## What you learned through solving this challenge: